kl2c-co-uk/tface/tface.pip/yolo5.md

 > Peter L will only install or use via [Cmder](https://cmder.app/) there are probably more direct ways to do it, but, then involve more steps and configuration garbage.

 > ... oh, you'll probably need an NVidia GPU (I think) but I've been able to run it with the K620s we have from iBit and a GTX 970 so "anything made after 2014" is probably fine if you're buying a new one ...
-> > It's likely that non-NVidia stuff will transparently "just work"
+> > It's likely that non-NVidia stuff will transparently "just work" but I would expect it to be slow.
+Try it first before buying anything.

 To use the Unity project, you need to install Unity 2021.3 (just open it with [Unity Hub]() and install the version) to avoid constantly tweaking the version numbers.